JcPath1/JJ-Scooter-Rental/JJ_SCOOTER_PROJECT_OUTLINE.md

 - What's your cancellation policy? → (Include full policy)

 **Equipment:**
-- What types of scooters do you have? → Standard 4-wheel and Big & Tall 4-wheel
+- What types of scooters do you have? → Standard 4-wheel and Oversized 4-wheel
-- What is the weight limit? → Standard: 350 lbs, Big & Tall: 500 lbs
+- What is the weight limit? → Standard: 350 lbs, Oversized: 500 lbs
-- How long does the battery last? → Standard: 25 miles, Big & Tall: 18 miles
+- How long does the battery last? → Standard: 25 miles, Oversized: 18 miles
 - What if the scooter breaks down? → Call us immediately, we'll bring a replacement

 **Payment & Policies:**